Roberto Gomez, M.F.A.

 Roberto Antonio Gómez Nájera is a visual artist living in Pasadena, California.
 Born and raised in México City, México, he was drawing and making movies since his early years while on a steady diet of Mickey Mouse, Top Cat and He-Man cartoons.

 Currently, Roberto holds the main creative position as Graphic Arts Manager for the School of Cinematic Arts at the University of Southern California.
 He created the new branding for the 2006 renaming of the School and has been in charge since of the graphic identity, print media, collateral materials, photography as well as special projects for major donors like George Lucas, Steven Spielberg, Robert Zemeckis and Hugh Hefner, among others.
-For his work as a designer he has two international Premier Print Awards by the Printing Industries of America, Inc.
+For his work as a designer he has three international Premier Print Awards by the Printing Industries of America, Inc.

 In 2001 Roberto received a Masters in Fine Arts from the University of Southern California, School of Cinematic Arts.
 During his time at USC, he worked under the mentoring of internationally renowned artists Ishu Patel and Kathy Smith, as well as animation journeyman Tom Sito.
 His years at USC were possible through the prestigious Fulbright-Garcia Robles, Hollywood Foreign Press and Rodolfo Montes scholarships.
 Before graduating from USC, Roberto completed an internship at the Walt Disney Studios Feature Animation’s Development Department.
 His student film La Leyenda about Aztec mythology was selected to screen in Brazil’s AnimaMundi Animation Festival.